MicrosoftDocs/learn/learn-pr/wwl-sci/manage-azure-active-directory-identity-protection/includes/2-review-identity-protection-basics.md

 :::column-end:::
 :::column:::

-This detection is discovered by Microsoft Cloud App Security (MCAS).
+This detection is discovered by Microsoft Defender for Cloud Apps.

 :::column-end:::
 :::row-end:::